Judge sees dark writings of Michigan school shooter who could get life in prison

 Life in prison “will only be imposed on a juvenile who’s believed to be incorrigible, unredeemable and with no reasonable expectation of rehabilitation,” said Margaret Raben, former president of a statewide association of defense attorneys.

 Judge Kwame Rowe has set aside at least two days for the hearing but isn’t expected to make an immediate decision.
-Crumbley’s lawyers will argue that he should be released at some point, claiming that the violence was the catastrophic climax of the teen’s untreated mental illness and “abhorrent family life.”
+Crumbley’s lawyers are arguing that he should be released at some point, claiming that the violence was the catastrophic climax of the teen’s untreated mental illness and “abhorrent family life.”

+To reinforce that point, other portions of the journal were entered as evidence by the defense.
+Crumbley wrote, “My hallucinations are really kicking in.
+My dark side has now taken over.”

+“I can feel the evil around me and even dogs sense it. … I don’t want to be evil,” he wrote.

-In her opening remarks, Oakland County prosecutor Karen McDonald said Crumbley was an “offender like no other,” meticulously planning the attack and willing to peacefully surrender to spend his life behind bars.
+In her opening remarks, Oakland County prosecutor Karen McDonald said Crumbley was an “offender like no other,” torturing and killing birds months earlier — “he takes joy in it” — meticulously planning the shooting and willing to peacefully surrender to spend his life behind bars.

 “We must tell the truth.
-Our witnesses must tell the truth, and we will tell all of it,” McDonald told the judge in support of a life sentence.
+Our witnesses must tell the truth, and they must tell all of it,” McDonald told the judge in support of a life sentence.

+Relatives of the victims quietly wept as video of the shooting, recorded on school security cameras, was played in court.
+Crumbley, meanwhile, looked down.

 Crumbley, now 17, also could be given a minimum sentence somewhere from 25 years to 40 years.
 He would then be eligible for parole, though the parole board has much discretion to keep a prisoner in custody.